 As the cash requirements of NS&I are met through the estimates process, financial instruments play a more limited role in creating and managing risk than would apply to a non-public sector body of a similar size.
 The financial instruments that NS&I has are cash, trade receivables and trade payables.
 They are in line with NS&I expectations in terms of purchase and usage requirements.
 NS&I is therefore exposed to little credit, liquidity or market risk.

-NS&I's net revenue resource requirements, including capital expenditure, are financed by resources voted annually by
+NS&I's net revenue resource requirements, including capital expenditure, are financed by resources voted annually by business-to-business activities.

-Parliament which includes income and expenditure on its business-to-business activities.
 NS&I's Resource Accounts are not, therefore, exposed to significant liquidity risks.